-VIDEO: Passenger Tased Over And Over Again On Plane After Allegedly Fondling Woman
+VIDEO: Stun Gun Used 10 Times On Airplane Passenger Who Allegedly Fondled A Woman

-A man who allegedly touched a woman without her permission on board an American Airlines was tased 10 times before police finally dragged him off the aircraft and arrested him Sunday night, according to the Miami-Dade Police Department.
+A man who allegedly touched a woman without her permission onboard an American Airlines plane was shocked with a stun gun 10 times before police finally dragged him off the aircraft and arrested him Sunday night, according to the Miami-Dade Police Department.

 And multiple passengers captured the violent altercation from multiple angles.

 The scuffle started after a woman who was traveling with her boyfriend accused Jacob A. Garcia of inappropriately touching her, Miami-Dade officers wrote in the arrest report.
-When the crew found out they tried to resolve the situation by moving Garcia to another seat.
-But he would not budge and began screaming insults at the couple, which lead to a fight between the two men.
+When members of the crew found out they tried to resolve the situation by moving Garcia to another seat.
+But he would not budge and began screaming insults at the couple, which led to a fight between the two men.

-The Chicago-bound aircraft was still at the gate at Miami International Airport so passengers were ordered to deplane as police officers were called in.
+The Chicago-bound aircraft was still at the gate at Miami International Airport, so passengers were ordered to deplane as police officers were called in.

 "Once law enforcement was on the aircraft, the passenger then became combative with the officers," American Airlines said in a statement.